celery/celery/docs/faq.rst

 :mod:`~celery.bin.worker` is an implementation of Celery in Python.
 If the language has an AMQP client, there shouldn't be much work to create a worker in your language.
 A Celery worker is just a program connecting to the broker to process messages.

-Also, there's another way to be language independent, and that is to use REST tasks, instead of your tasks being functions, they're URLs.
+Also, there's another way to be language independent, and that's to use REST tasks, instead of your tasks being functions, they're URLs.
 With this information you can even create simple web servers that enable preloading of code.
 Simply expose an endpoint that performs an operation, and create a task